yizhang82/yizhang82.github.io/_drafts/nes-emu-cpu.md

     }
 ```

 But this quickly get tedious.
-Fortunately, there is a lot of existing test roms.
+Fortunately, there are a lot of existing test roms.
 I'm been using [this one](https://github.com/christopherpow/nes-test-roms/tree/master/nes_instr_test) - it is fairly comprehensive.
 This does mean I need to implement a rudimentary ROM loading first (which we won't cover here), but once that's ready I can just load the ROM and follow the convention of the test ROM - in this case it means checking `peek(0x6000) == 0`.

 ```c++
 #define INSTR_V5_TEST_CASE(test) \